HugoMatilla/Refactoring-Summary/readme.md

 * As communication  aids: they help the reader understand the assumptions the code is making.
 * As debugging aids: assertions can help catch bugs closer to their origin.

-#10 Making Method Calls Simpler
+#10 MAKING METHOD CALLS SIMPLER
 ##41 Rename method
 The name of a method does not reveal its purpose.
 _Change the name of the method_